BlokasLabs/pisound-docs/docs/the-button.md

 ---
-description: The Button is placed on the Pisound board and can be customized by your needs.
-There is a lot of mappable actions which are expressed on our Github page.
-You may use `pisound-config` to easily re-map the actions.
+description: The Button is located at the top of the Pisound board and its functions can be customized according to your needs.
+There are plenty of mappable button interactions, you may use `pisound-config` to easily re-map the actions.
 ---

 # The Button

 The Button is a customizable button on the Pisound board.
 There's a lot of mappable actions for it.
-The mappings are expressed in <a href="https://github.com/BlokasLabs/pisound/blob/master/pisound-btn/pisound.conf" target="_blank">`/etc/pisound.conf`</a>.
+The mappings are defined in <a href="https://github.com/BlokasLabs/pisound/blob/master/pisound-btn/pisound.conf" target="_blank">`/etc/pisound.conf`</a>.
 You may use [`pisound-config`](pisound-config.md) to easily re-map the actions.

 The `/etc/pisound.conf` file allows mapping these actions: